merliseclyde/BAS/cran-comments.md

-# BAS 1.6.1 Comments to CRAN
+# BAS 1.6.2 Comments to CRAN

+# Resubmission of 1.6.1 as there were 2 additional uses of DOUBLE_EPS missed on submission 04-22-2022

 ## Test environments